Allevon412/Capstone-Project/README.md

 ﻿# Capstone-Project

+#### Intent
-#### The project was intended to be my senior capstone research project after i realized writing my own antir-virus kernel driver was probably going to take me way too long to accomplish in one semester.
+The project was intended to be my senior capstone research project after i realized writing my own antir-virus kernel driver was probably going to take me way too long to accomplish in one semester.
 The goal of the project was to create shellcode launcher that would ultimately bypass anti-virus / EDR products.
 However, since I was not shelling out money for this assignment, I was limited to free products available.
 The tested prodocuts were: Defender, ESET | ESET Live, BitDefender, MalwareBytes, TotalAV, and Avira.
 The malware was packed with the following techniques:

 1)	Dynamic Function Resolution – Used to hide functions from the IAT.
 2)	Manual GetProcAddress & Manual GetModuleHandle functions – Used to hide these functions from the IAT.